 The following week, you extend your long run to 12 miles and do the last two miles at goal marathon race pace.

-As time goes on, your body will not only adapt to the distances but you will continually teach your body to rely less on carbohydrates (by running faster) and burning fat at faster speeds
+As time goes on, your goal is to train to get the body to rely less on carbohydrates and burning fat at faster speeds

 This is where the magic happens in your marathon pacing and racing.